Metals: Copper Gains Amid a Labor Dispute in Chile

-Copper prices advanced Tuesday on a potential supply disruption amid labor unrest in Chile.
+Copper prices rose to a one-week high on Tuesday, boosted by a potential supply disruption amid labor unrest in Chile.

 Continue Reading Below

-Copper for September delivery rose 0.1% to $2.6510 a pound on the Comex division of the New York Mercantile Exchange.
-Gold for August delivery, meanwhile, fell 0.3% to $1,209.50 a troy ounce.
+Copper for September delivery settled up 0.9% to $2.6720 a pound on the Comex division of the New York Mercantile Exchange.
+Gold for August delivery, meanwhile, gained 0.1% to $1,214.70 a troy ounce.

 Workers at Antofagasta PLC and Barrick Gold Corp.'s Zaldívar copper mine, which produced a little over 103,000 metric tons of copper content in 2016, voted to go on strike after wage negotiations failed, said analysts at ING Bank.